Geert Bourgeois

-Geert Albert Bourgeois (/nl-BE/; (Note: Geert in isolation: /nl-BE/.) born 6 July 1951) is a Belgian politician of the New Flemish Alliance (N-VA), which he founded in 2001, who is currently serving as a Member of the European Parliament since 2019.
+Geert Albert Bourgeois (/nl/; (Note: Geert in isolation: /nl-BE/.) born 6 July 1951) is a Belgian politician of the New Flemish Alliance (N-VA), which he founded in 2001, who is currently serving as a Member of the European Parliament since 2019.
 He previously served as the Minister-President of Flanders from 2014 to 2019.
 Prior to this, he was a member of the federal Chamber of Representatives for the People's Union from 1995 to 2001, and then for the N-VA from 2001 to 2004.
 He has been involved in local and regional politics in Flanders since 1976.

 Biography

 Geert Bourgeois's father, Emiel Bourgeois, was born in Hulste on 10 October 1918, towards the end of the First World War.
 He went on to work as a primary school teacher.
 After the Second World War he was accused of collaboration and spent some time in prison.
 He was subsequently rehabilitated and appointed headmaster at the primary school where he had previously been teaching.
 He died in 1998.
 Emiel Bourgeois married Izegem-born Gaby Vens (1920–2015), with whom he had two sons and two daughters.
 Geert Bourgeois attended secondary school at Saint Joseph's College in Izegem before he went on to read law at Ghent University from 1970 to 1975.
 That same year, he married Betty Hoste with whom he set up a law firm.
 The couple have two sons.
 Bourgeois was politically engaged from an early age.
 During his time at secondary school, he became a member of the Catholic Student Action (Katholieke Studentenactie – KSA).
 In 1966, he set up, along with his brother Kris and his classmate Koen Baert, a Blue Banner group of Father Boucquillon.
 When the group later merged with the VNJ (Flemish Nationalist Youth League), he left the local chapter.
 He later became involved with the Flemish Nationalist Student Union (Vlaams-Nationale Studentenunie) and the Language Action Committee (Taal Aktie Komitee).
 At the age of 17, he became the secretary of the local Volksunie branch and the chairman of the Volksunie Youth Wing of Izegem.